datalifecycle-ua/MetabolomicsPipeline/README.md

 additional analyses to complement the metabolomic analysis done by Metabolon.
-The MetabolomicsPipeline organizes Metabolon data in a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) to allow for easy integration with with other packages available on Bioconductor.
+The MetabolomicsPipeline organizes Metabolon data in a [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html) to allow for easy integration with other packages available on Bioconductor.

 <img src="WorkflowIMGs/SEOrganization.png" style="width:60.0%" />